daiso-tech/daiso-core/website/docs/components/file_storage/file_storage_usage.md

 ### File locking on write operations

-The `FileStorage` instance methods supports distributed locking via the `lockFactory` settings passed into `FileStorage` constructor.
+The `FileStorage` instance method supports distributed locking via the `lockFactory` settings passed into `FileStorage` constructor.
 Data races will occur when multiple clients simultaneously perform write operation to same file and file will be corrupted.

 ```ts
 import { MemoryFileStorageAdapter } from "@daiso-tech/core/file-storage/memory-file-storage-adapter";